Crops

 Field Crops Production

-In the field crops rotation, wheat, dry beans, grain corn, soybeans, peas, and cover crops are systematically moved across 800-hundred acres of our farmland each year.
+In the field crops rotation, wheat, dry beans, grain corn, soybeans, peas, and cover crops are systematically moved across 800-hundred acres of our NOFA-NY certified organic farmland each year.

-After harvest, the field crops are cleaned and stored in our granary facility, before being distributed to one of our partner organizations within the region.
-Much of the wheat and grain corn are milled locally into flour or cornmeal by our partner organization Milestone Mill; the popcorn is used to produce BjornQorn, a Hudson Valley popcorn product; the dry beans are donated into the regional emergency feeding system or sold to buyers within New York state; and the grain corn, peas, and soybeans are used to produce organic animal feed that is produced and sold here in the Hudson Valley.
+After harvest, the field crops are cleaned and stored in our granary facility, before being distributed to our partner organizations within the region.
+Much of the wheat and grain corn are milled locally into flour or cornmeal by our partner organization Milestone Mill; the popcorn is used to produce BjornQorn, a Hudson Valley popcorn product made about 15 minutes down the road; the dry beans are donated into the regional emergency feeding system or sold to buyers within New York state; and the grain corn, peas, and soybeans are used are used by local mills to produce organic animal feed that is sold here in the Hudson Valley, all within 50 miles of the farm.

 Organic certification